superbiche/WebFontExhibition/README.md

 [Web Font Specimen](http://wfs.typographisme.net/) is a very lightweight tool helping any designer who uses type to check any font properties in a really simple and fast way.

-[Web Font Specimen Server](http://www.webiche.info/projects/wfss) is just aimed at people having a PHP server on their machine or elsewhere, who need to check **loads** of fonts - just like me at this time.
+[Web Font Specimen Server](http://www.webiche.info/projects/wfss) is just aimed at people having a PHP server available, who need to check **loads** of fonts - just like me at this time.
-In addition, the @font-face technique used is not using the .otf format, but instead uses

 _**For people who don't like PHP**, you can simply use [Web Font Specimen](http://wfs.typographisme.net/) coupled with [FontFrient](http://somadesign.ca/projects/fontfriend/), an incredibly useful bookmarklet that allows you to change your page's font by simply dragging it in a zone.
 But that's not the point._